 The members of Holdings have the right to cause the redemption of their Holdings membership interests over time in connection with offerings of shares of our common stock.
 We intend to sell additional shares of common stock in public offerings in the future, which may include offerings of our common stock to finance future purchases of IBG LLC membership interests which, in turn, will finance corresponding redemptions of Holdings membership interests.
 These offerings and related transactions were anticipated to occur on or about each of the first eight years following the IPO.
-Given the absence of any public offering subsequent to our IPO in 2007 through 2010 (and the relatively minor amount associated with the 2011 redemption) and depending on the timing of redemptions, this offering schedule will be extended into the future in accordance with an exchange agreement among us, IBG LLC, Holdings and the historical members of IBG LLC.
+Given the absence of any public offering subsequent to our IPO in 2007 through 2010 (and the relatively minor amounts associated with the 2011, 2013 and 2014 redemptions) and depending on the timing of redemptions, this offering schedule will be extended into the future in accordance with the Exchange Agreement.
 The size and occurrence of these offerings may be affected by market conditions.
 We may also issue additional shares of common stock or convertible debt securities to finance future acquisitions or business combinations.
-We currently have approximately 47.5 million outstanding shares of common stock.
-Assuming no anti-dilution adjustments based on combinations or divisions of our common stock, the offerings referred to above could result in the issuance by us of up to an additional approximately 352.7 million shares of common stock.
+We currently have approximately 58.5 million outstanding shares of common stock.
+Assuming no anti-dilution adjustments based on combinations or divisions of our common stock, the offerings referred to above could result in the issuance by us of up to an additional approximately 346.1 million shares of common stock.
 It is possible, however, that such shares could be issued in one or a few large transactions.